Rochester Cathedral Trust

 Chairman - Michael Aiken MBE

-Michael is Chairman of the Mary Rose Trust, Founder Trustee of The Leadership Trust, a board member of Portsmouth Historic Dockyard and Chairman of Aiken Spence Ltd. He succeeded Lord Astor as Chairman of Rochester Cathedral Trust in November 2011.
+Michael became Chairman of The Rochester Cathedral Trust in 2011.
+He is also Chairman of the Mary Rose Trust, Founder Trustee of The Leadership Trust, a board member of Portsmouth Historic Dockyard and Chairman of Aiken Spence Ltd. He is Vice Patron of the Tall Ships Youth Trust, President of the Blyskawica Society, President of West Kent Relate and Chairman of Spellbound Theatre Productions Limited.
 Michael is married to Sigi and they have three sons.
 He has a number of business interests and his hobbies include sailing and country pursuits.

 Michael was awarded an MBE in Her Majesty the Queen's birthday honours for 2013 for services to National Heritage.